aridjayarecipes/cutesrecipes.web.app/content/post/1746-easiest-way-to-make-favorite-super-crispy-carrots-tempura.md

 recipeinstructions:
 - "Cut to shred a carrot then put into a bowl add soft flour and starch.
 Adjust to cover the whole with flour.
 Put a mixing egg into a bowl and mix it."
 - "Spread it on parchment paper as you like the size.
 Deep fried it with 180℃ oil with paper on it.
 Leave it for a minutes then turn it over and take the paper off."
 - "Chop with chopsticks to make the inside crunchy.
-When it's being crunchy both of side that time for dinner with salt or tempura sauce."
+When it&#39;s being crunchy both of side that time for dinner with salt or tempura sauce."
-- "The cooking video is on YouTube "Coozy Life Tempura" check it right guys (^_-)-☆"
+- "The cooking video is on YouTube &#34;Coozy Life Tempura&#34; check it right guys (^_-)-☆"
 categories:
 - Recipe
 tags: